ggreenaz/dadCHECKIN-TOO/README.md

 Add your data to the database.

-In future distributions of dadCHECKIN I plan to add the authentication to protect your admin/ directory, but that will come a bit later, unless you want to do that work and contribute.
+In future distributions of dadCHECKIN-TOO I plan to add the authentication to protect your admin/ directory, but that will come a bit later, unless you want to do that work and contribute.
 Love to have.
 In the meantime, we are going to do this with a simple, and yes, I know, unsophisticated, use of the .htacces process.

 The primary reason for using .htaccess for basic authentication is to add a layer of security to your web directories.
 By requiring a username and password, you can restrict access to your admin/ directory.